 - IPv6: interoperability and mobility capabilities included in network devices.

-How many IP addresses are there in an IPv4 /24 and in an IPv6 /64?The number after the slash (/) is the size of the block assigned to an IP address.
+The number after the slash (/) is the size of the block assigned to an IP address.
 This indicates the number of IP addresses within the block.
 The higher the number after the slash, the lower the number of IP addresses contained in the block and vice versa.

 The biggest block that can be assigned to an IPv4 is /8; these are the blocks assigned to regional registers such as ARIN or LACNIC.
-In an IPv4 /8 there are 16.777.216 IP addresses.
-The smallest block is /32, which corresponds to a unique IP address.
+For example, an IPv4 /8 has 16.777.216 IP addresses.
+The smallest block that can be assigned to an IPv4 is /32, which corresponds to a unique IP address.

 Examples of allocations in IPv4

-In an IPv6 /64 there are 18.446.744.073.709.551.616 IPv6 addresses. /64 is the default prefix for IPv6 addresses. /64 means that the first 64 bits out of the 128 bits of the IPv6 are defined by the network and the other 64 bits left are defined by the host.The minimum block allocated to ISPs by regional and national registers is /32.
+In an IPv6 /64 there are 18.446.744.073.709.551.616 IPv6 addresses. /64 is the default prefix for IPv6 addresses. /64 means that the first 64 bits out of the 128 bits of the IPv6 are defined by the network.
+The 64 bits left are defined by the host.
+In IPv6, the minimum block allocated to ISPs by regional and national registers is /32.

-This new method for allocating IP addresses is known under the acronym “CIDR” (Classless Inter-Domain Routing), and it was introduced by the IETF (Internet Engineering Task Force) in 1993.
+This new method for allocating IP addresses is known under the acronym “CIDR” (Classless Inter-Domain Routing).
 The CIDR is a network standard for allocating IP addresses and IP routing.
-The CIDR allocation method helped slowing down the fast exhaustion of IPv4 addresses.
+It was introduced by the IETF (Internet Engineering Task Force) in 1993.
+The CIDR allocation method helped slow down the fast exhaustion of IPv4 addresses.

 IPv4 pools state per zones

 Adoption rates vary significantly within Europe.
-While the adoption rate in some countries is close to 50% or even above — Germany (50,11%), Greece (48,46%) and Belgium (58,19%) — other countries are far below 10% — Spain (3,26%), Italy (4,13%) and Denmark (4,8%), among others.
+While the adoption rate in some countries is close to 50% or even above — Belgium (61,95%), Germany (52,02%) and Greece (51,16%) — other countries are far below 10% — Spain (2,85%), Italy (4,72%) and Croatia (5,91%), among others.
 Check the world’s IPv6 adoption map for further details.

-IPv6 protocol at StackscaleStackscale supports IPv6 since its foundation.
+Stackscale supports IPv6 since its foundation.
 All our customers can have an IPv6 addressing free of charge.
-Several million IPs of exclusive use, particularly a range /64 which is 2 raised to the power of 64, which represents 18.446.744.073.709.551.616 IPv6 addresses.
+Several million IPs of exclusive use; particularly a range /64 which is 2 raised to the power of 64, which represents 18.446.744.073.709.551.616 IPv6 addresses.